- Camel Card

 General Student Health Insurance FAQs

 A. This is a matter of convenience and privacy.
 When you are sick, the last thing you want to do is think about saving receipts, processing claims, sending information home to your parents, etc. If you purchase the College's Health Insurance Plan, fees for the College doctor's visits, dispensed medications, in-house lab tests, and psychiatric consults done through Student Health Services will be processed for you.
 If you do not purchase the College's Health Insurance Plan, these charges will appear as a "Health Service Fee" on your College bill.
 You will need to submit receipts, which may be printed from the Student Health Services' Web Portal, for claims to your parents' insurance company to seek reimbursement.

 With over 1800 students from many states and countries, the task of processing all those different claims would be formidable.

 The plan does not cover some immunizations, routine physical exams or most screening tests.
-There is an $8 co-pay for MD visits at Student Health Services ($25 for other in-network MD visits) and a $15-30 co-pay for prescription medications as well as a $50 co-pay for use of the emergency room (applies only to sickness, not accidents).
+There is an $10 co-pay for MD visits at Student Health Services ($25 for other in-network MD visits) and a $15-30 co-pay for most prescription medications as well as a $100 co-pay for use of the emergency room (applies only to sickness, not accidents).

 A. Yes, all full-time students may use the Student Health Services.
 However, if you decline the Colleges Health Insurance Plan, MD visits or any other charges such as in-house labs or certain dispensed medicines will be charged to your student account and a coded receipt will be given to you to submit to your insurance for reimbursement.
 It is advisable to fax a copy of your insurance/pharmacy card to Student Health whether or not you take the offered college plan.
 (860-439-5430 fax).

-You complete the "online waiver" or contact Bailey Agencies at 800-321-4449.
+You complete the "online waiver" or contact Gallagher Koster at 877-373-2405.
 Insurance consultants contracted by the College will determine if your coverage is comparable to the College's health insurance, thereby making you eligible for the waiver.